runonbitcoin/walleteering/guide/03-owner.md

 ## The owner() method

 First we'll implement the `owner()` method.
 Your mission is to **provide a address that is fixed and unique for each app**.
-Let's break this down:
+Run will use this address to assign new jigs.
+Let's break it down:

 > *provide an address*

 Why an address?
-Because the app and Run should not see the private keys!
-Key management is the responsibility of the wallet, but Run still needs a way to identifier owners, so we provide an address instead.
+Because the app and Run should not see the wallet's private keys!
+Key management is a wallet's expertise.
+Run only needs a way to assign owners to new jigs.
 In a sense, the wallet *is* the private key.
+Now it's possible and sometimes useful for the `owner()` method to return a public key or a `Lock` instead, but these are advanced topics covered for [Chapter 4](04-advanced.md).

 > *that is fixed*

-The address and private key should not change each time.
-Why fixed?
-This lets the app load the same jigs every time, but also, the privacy model for jigs is fundamentally different from payments.
+The address returned should always be same for a given app.
+This allows the app to persist its data to bitcoin because the same jigs will be there next time.
+However, it's worth dwelling on privacy.
 Jigs are non-fungible by design.
-Because they cannot be mixed with each other like Bitcoin outputs can, they inherently have less privacy.
-And that's OK!
-So, by returning a fixed address, syncs can be simpler and faster, and we don't present the app with an illusion of privacy that doesn't exist.
+This means unlike Bitcoin, whose outputs can be combined and split at will, jigs have inherently less privacy.
+By starting with a single address each app is simpler, faster, and doesn't present the app with an illusion of privacy that doesn't exist.
+[Chapter 4](04-advanced.md) discusses this more.

 > *and unique for each app*

-The `owner` address should not be shared between apps.
-Why not?
-Well, you may not break anything, but Run thinks it's important for apps to have its own room to operate in.
-When the apps calls `run.sync()`, run load every jig assigned to the `owner()` address, and if this returns other application's jigs, this will slow down the app and create risks that apps will alter each other's data.
+The owner address should be different for every app.
+Why? it's important for apps to have their own rooms to operate in.
+When an apps calls `run.sync()`, Run loads every jig assigned to the `owner()` address.
+If the owner address were shared between apps, then not only will slow down each app but it creates risks that apps will change each other's data.
 We don't want that!

 ### Deriving the private key

-In the wallet, we'll want to derive a private key and send its address to the adapter.
-This key needs to be unique for each app, so your first step is to distinguish between apps.
+The first step to providing an address is to generate a private key!
+In the wallet, we'll derive a private key and send its address to the wallet adapter.
+This key needs to be unique for each app, so your wallet needs a way to distinguish between apps.

-If your wallet already handles user authentication with a Login API, then chances are that you already have a unique app identifer.
-If you don't have a Login API however, you'll want apps to provide their own unique identifier when the adapter is created.
-This application identifier can be used to derive a unique private key from the wallet's master key.
+Perhaps your wallet already handles app authentication with a Login API.
+If so, then chances are that you already have a unique string for each app.
+If not, then apps should provide to you a unique identifier when they create your adapter.
+This app identifier should be used to derive a unique private key from the wallet's master key.

-Here is one approach:
+There are many possible approaches.
+Here is one:

 ```
 function deriveApplicationKey(masterKey, appIdentifier) {
     // Start at a unique key for all application jigs
-    const baseKey = masterKey.derive('m/123/456/789')
+    const baseKey = masterKey.derive('m/123/456')
     let appKey = baseKey

     for (let i = 0; i < appIdentifier.length; i++) {